“Breast is best.”

 The problem is that breastfeeding isn’t always easy for every woman.

-The surgeon general cites poor family and social support, employment, and child care issues, as well as lack of access to health services, as barriers to breastfeeding — acknowledging that these barriers all contribute to lower than ideal breastfeeding rates.
+The poor family and social support, employment, and child care issues, as well as lack of access to health services, as barriers to breastfeeding — acknowledging that these barriers all contribute to lower than ideal breastfeeding rates.

 For those who do manage to overcome those barriers, milk supply issues can often lead to frustration and giving up sooner than originally planned.

-In fact, a 2015 study found that approximately 35 percent of women report low milk supply as their reason for quitting breastfeeding early.
+In fact, a found that approximately 35 percent of women report low milk supply as their reason for quitting breastfeeding early.

 There are a lot of arguments in both the scientific and breastfeeding communities about how accurate those numbers are, but one truth remains.